Alabama Town Questions an Economy of Socks

 DAVIDSON: Sweatshop?
 There are hardly any workers here.
 Sock machines are pretty much automatic.
 Each is about the size of a large washing machine.
 There's a metal tube in the middle with dozens of needles that act like robotic claws, grabbing pieces of thread and knitting them.

-Mr. BAKER: This is a lady's half (unintelligible) cushion no-show.
+Mr. BAKER: This is a lady's half-terry cushion no-show.

 DAVIDSON: No-show meaning it's like an anklet.

-Mr. BAKER: Yes, it's like an anklet.
-This comes out from the top of the foot.
+Mr. BAKER: Yeah, it's like an anklet.
+Just comes up to the top of the foot.

 DAVIDSON: Every few minutes, the automatic machines spurt out what's called a sock core - basically, a gray, uncolored sock tube with the toes still open.
 Baker tells me he can make a sock core just as cheaply as anyone in China or Honduras - the machine costs the same, so does the yarn, there's hardly any labor.
 The big cost, the reason more than 100 Fort Payne mills have shut down recently comes in the next step.